-- The District's on-farm efficiencies have increased from 69.5% in 2003 to 79.5% in 2020. - The proposed increase is at a lower level of risk to users than the 2003 expansion plan. - The District is able to add 20% more high water use crops to the present 2019 demand even after the 29,000 acre expansion, while still diverting 80,000 ac-ft below our licensed amount.
+- The District's on-farm efficiencies have increased from 69.5% in 2003 to 79.5% in 2020. - The proposed increase is at a lower level of risk to users than the 2003 expansion plan. - The District is able to add 20% more high water use crops to the present 2019 demand even after the 34,000 acre expansion, while still diverting 80,000 ac-ft below our licensed amount.
 The licensed amount still provides added flexibility to deliver 20% more to the farm gate in an extremely dry year. - Alberta Agriculture and Forestry (AAF) modelling of a 29,000 acre expansion has few water deficits and at a low frequency rate which demonstrates minimal risk is associated with an expansion to 340,000 acres.
+With Snake Lake Reservoir expansion, the risk remains low with an expansion to 345,000 acres.

-Based on this analysis, the District is recommending the irrigation expansion limit be increased 29,000 acres, from 311,000 acres to 340,000 acres.
+Based on this analysis, the District is recommending the irrigation expansion limit be increased 34,000 acres, from 311,000 acres to 345,000 acres.
 It is proposed that this increase be allocated as follows: